LLMLab.ee

 The easiest starting point is the Local LLM profile or a macOS-based system.
 If you only want chat, document work, or a coding assistant, you do not need a multi-GPU workstation.
 If you plan to fine-tune later or run 70B+ models seriously, choose a more powerful and flexible system.

 VRAM is memory on your GPU.
 Most of a model's weights need to fit in VRAM for fast inference.
-A rough rule: a 4-bit quantized model needs about 0.5 GB per billion parameters — so a 7B model needs ~4 GB, a 13B needs ~8 GB, and a 70B model needs ~40 GB.
-When VRAM runs out, layers spill to CPU RAM, which is 5–10× slower.
+A rough rule: a 4-bit quantized model needs about 0.5 GB per billion parameters for weights, but KV cache, context length, runtime, and batch size add overhead.
+That means a 7B model often needs ~4 GB+, a 13B needs ~8 GB+, and a 70B model needs ~40 GB+.
+When VRAM runs out, layers spill to CPU RAM, which is 5-10x slower.

 For 7B models, 8-12GB VRAM is often enough.
 For 13B models, 12-16GB is more comfortable.
 For 20B-34B models, 16-24GB is a good class.
-For 70B models, look at 24GB+, multi-GPU, or workstation systems.
-If you want the machine to last, extra VRAM is usually more valuable than a small CPU upgrade.
+For 70B models, look at 48GB+ workstation GPUs or a custom multi-GPU quote; 24/32GB consumer cards are better described as offload experiments, not guaranteed comfortable use.

 Running a model means using an existing model for chat, coding, writing, or document work.
 Fine-tuning means adapting a model to your data or style.
 Fine-tuning needs more RAM, more stable cooling, and often more storage than basic local chat.

-Local LLM Inference: daily 7B–70B model use, best VRAM per dollar.
-LLM Fine-Tune Starter: LoRA adapters and custom training runs, needs more system RAM and stable long-session cooling.
-Hybrid AI + Gaming: AI development during the day, gaming at night.
+Local LLM Inference: daily 7B/13B use and selected larger experiments on higher-memory tiers.
+LLM Fine-Tune Starter: LoRA adapters with more RAM and stable cooling.
+Hybrid AI + Gaming: one machine for work and play.
 When in doubt, start with Local LLM Inference.

 No. Browsing builds and the catalog is fully public.
 You only need an account to place a paid order.

-NVIDIA is the safer choice: CUDA is the industry standard and almost all AI software works with it out of the box.
-AMD cards often offer more VRAM for the money, but ROCm support is less mature and some tools need extra setup.
-If you want everything to just work, pick NVIDIA.
-If you're comfortable tinkering and want more VRAM per euro, AMD is worth considering.
+NVIDIA is usually the safer choice because CUDA has the broadest support across mainstream AI tools and often needs less setup.
+AMD cards can offer more VRAM for the money, but ROCm support is less mature and some tools need extra validation.
+If you want the lowest setup risk, pick NVIDIA.
+If you're comfortable testing compatibility and want more VRAM per euro, AMD is worth considering.

 Partly.
 Gaming PCs are tuned for high frame rates, but AI needs a lot of VRAM to hold large models.
 Most gaming cards top out at 8–12 GB VRAM, which limits which model sizes you can run.
 The AI-specific builds here pick cards based on maximum VRAM and AI throughput, not gaming benchmark scores.